-8. Workers performing hot work under hyperbaric conditions would have to use flame-retardant personal protective equipment and clothing.
+8. Workers performing hot work under hyperbaric conditions must use flame-retardant personal protective equipment and clothing.

-9. In hyperbaric work areas, McNally would have to maintain an adequate fire-suppression system approved for hyperbaric work areas.
+9. În hyperbaric work areas, SUNDTJV must maintain an adequate firesuppression system approved for hyperbaric work areas.

-10. McNally would have to develop and implement one or more Job Hazard Analysis (JHA) for work in the hyperbaric work areas, and review, periodically and as necessary (e.g., after making changes to a planned intervention that affects its operation), the contents of the JHAs with affected employees.
-The JHAs would have to include all the job functions that the risk assessment 17 indicates are essential to prevent injury or illness.
+10. SUNDTJV must develop and implement one or more Job Hazard Analysis (JHA) for work in the hyperbaric work areas, and review, periodically and as necessary (e.g., after making changes to a planned intervention that affects its operation), the contents of the JHAs with affected employees.
+The JHAs must include all the job functions that the risk assessment indicates are essential to prevent injury or illness.

-11. McNally would have to develop a set of checklists to guide compressed-air work and ensure that employees follow the procedures required by the proposed permanent variance and this interim order (including all procedures required by the HOM approved by OSHA for the project, which this proposed variance would incorporate by reference).
-The checklists would have to include all steps and equipment functions that the risk assessment indicates are essential to prevent injury or illness during compressed-air work.
+11. SUNDTJV must develop a set of checklists to guide compressed-air work and ensure that employees follow the procedures required by the permanent variance (including all procedures required by the HOM approved by OSHA for the project, which this permanent variance incorporates by reference).
+The checklists must include all steps and equipment functions that the risk assessment indicates are essential to prevent injury or illness during compressed-air work.

-McNally would have to ensure that the safety and health provisions of this project-specific HOM adequately protect the workers of all contractors and subcontractors involved in hyperbaric operations for the project to which the
+12. SUNDTJV must ensure that the safety and health provisions of this project-specific HOM adequately protect the workers of all contractors and subcontractors involved in hyperbaric operations for the project to which the HOM applies.

-HOM applies.

-F. Communication
+E. Communication